LeandroTheDev/storage_template/README.md

 - The Server uses the ports 7979
 - The Server cannot handle multiple connections on the same user
 - Robust DDOS protection is recommended, although the server has a simple implementation
+- Drive encrpytion is recommended if you run sensitive data, storage template will not handle files encryption
+- Delete old files in temp folder, lost connections will not delete files automatically

 ### Considerations
 - Login passwords is encrypted, all requests is encrypted after user login, all connected users have different RSA keys.
-- The project does not have good security against http redirects, be careful using it in http on production
+- The project does not handle http redirects, be careful using it in http on production
-- > When the hacker redirects the server to themselves, they can generate an RSA key and send the public key to the client, as soon as the client receives it, the client will encrypt the password with their public key and send it to the redirected server, and the hackers will obtain the client's password (So far I don't know a viable alternative to get around redirection problems, if you intend to host locally or via static IP address, you don't need to worry about redirection.)
 - The storage folder will be located in /source_server/drive/account/...
 - The temporary received files will be in /source_server/drive/temp/...
 - The files is not encrypted, the NAS server has entire access to all files stored in the storage

-# Starting
+# Backend Starting
 ## Dependencies
 Storage Template requires some dependencies to fully work
 - Conversion videos after upload or download from links: [ffmpeg](https://github.com/BtbN/FFmpeg-Builds/releases)